Ruvyrom/Ruvomain-Protocol/README.md

 <details>
 <summary><b>🔄 What is Git?
 (Why it matters)</b></summary>

 Git is our "version control" system.
-Think of it as a time machine for the RuvomainProtocol.
+Think of it as a time machine for the Ruvomain Protocol.
 Every change, improvement, or optimization we make is recorded in the project's history.
 This allows us to track exactly howthe protocol evolves, roll back to previous versions if needed, and ensures that the project remains a transparent, collaborative, and living system—not just a static file.
 </details>

 ---